 - Matrix – Matrix Quality Standard for Information, Advice and Guidance Services

 Costs and conditions for assessment

-There is no additional charge for the RAN Quality Standard assessment process as it is included in the £100 Membership fee (for the first three calendar years of Membership).
+There is no additional charge for the RAN Quality Standard assessment process as it is included in the £30 per annum Membership fee.

 Member organisations will also have to achieve RVA's "Safe and Sound" Governance Mark, which focuses on good governance and management.
 The 'Safe & Sound' assessment process is also free and well supported by RVA.

 Contact Us for more information about the RAN Quality Standard.

 If you have concerns about the timescale to complete the assessment, you can Contact Us informally.

 You can directly contact our Trustees who have involvement with the Quality Standard assessment process by emailing QS[at]readingadvicenetwork.org.uk

 You can also speak with our Members who have successfully been through the assessment process.